johnbrumley/desma158/day-2.md

 # Level Layout

-After you've nailed down what your goals and concepts for your level. you can begin sketching or laying out ideas.
+After you've nailed down what your goals and concepts are for your level. you can begin sketching or laying out ideas.

 ![](assets/Pasted%20image%2020230930222757.png)
 _Super Mario Bros._ (1985) planning sheet (Source: [Nintendo](https://www.youtube.com/watch?v=DLoRd6_a1CI))